Black male studies: History

-United States of America
+Examination of the United States

-The system within the United States of America, which excludes, otherizes, ostracizes, and discriminates against Black males on the basis of race and sex, is grounded in a history of pathologized, prejudiced caricatures of Black people, and in particular, caricatures and views of Black males as being threats to the political and socioeconomic dominance and power of white males.
-During the 19th century, the heteropatriarchal norms of family structure and society limited political and socioeconomic dominance and power to the realms of white manhood; the caricature of Black males as maliciously violent, animalistic brutes derives from this 19th century environment.
-Through Black Male Studies, white women suffragists have been shown to be influential in the expansion of the power of white patriarchy through their advocating for the mass lynching of Black males and through the demonization of Black males so as to affect their right to vote.
-Susan B. Anthony and Elizabeth Cady Stanton are examples of white suffragettes who sought to advance the patriarchy of white men.
-In addition to promoting racial unity among whites during the mid-19th century, white women sought, through various means (e.g., establishing Ku Klux Klan branches, joining citizens councils, public campaigns), to reinforce the system of segregation and disenfranchise Black men amid the first half of the 20th century.
-Through the political and scholarly efforts of white feminists amid the 1970s, impoverished Black men were portrayed as violent, crime-prone, rapists that required imprisonment to defend the social order and Black militancy was portrayed as a danger to the womanhood of white women.
-In spite of this documented history between Black males and white women, and criticism of the ahistoric image of white women having occurred since the 1960s, the image of white women has remained one of being "politically liberal, socially progressive, and peaceful."
+The United States has been a primary focus of inquiry of Black male studies.
+BMS scholars claim that in the United States, Black males are excluded, otherized, ostracized, and discriminated against on the basis of race and sex.
+BMS scholars ground this treatment in a history of pathologized, prejudiced caricatures of Black people, and in particular, caricatures and views of Black males as being threats to the political and socioeconomic dominance and power of White males.

+During the 19th century, the heteropatriarchal norms of family structure and society limited political and socioeconomic dominance and power to the realms of white manhood; the caricature of Black males as maliciously violent and animalistic stems from this 19th-century environment.
+Curry argues that White suffragettes, such as Susan B. Anthony and Elizabeth Cady Stanton, were influential in the expansion of the power of White supremacy through their advocating for the mass lynching of Black males and through the demonization of Black males so as to affect their right to vote.
+In addition to promoting racial unity among Whites during the mid-19th century, Curry argues that White women sought to reinforce the system of segregation and disenfranchise Black men amid the first half of the 20th century.
+This was established through various means, such as establishing Ku Klux Klan branches, joining citizens councils, and leading public campaigns.
+Through the political and scholarly efforts of White feminists amid the 1970s, Black militancy was portrayed as a danger to the womanhood of White women.
+In spite of this documented history between Black males and White women, and criticism of the image of White women having occurred since the 1960s, Curry claims that the image of White women has remained one of being "politically liberal, socially progressive, and peaceful."